TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 installer, select Modify, and enable it.
 Alternatively, you can manually modify the :envvar:`PATH` using the directions in :ref:`setting-envvars`.
-You need to set your :envvar:`PATH` environment variable to include the directory of your Python installation, delimited by a semicolon from other entries.
+You need to set your :envvar:`PATH` environment variable to include the directory of your Python installation, delimited by a semicolon kutoka other entries.
 An example variable could look like this (assuming the first two entries already existed)::